toth12/let-them-speak-toth/src/assets/files/essays/MethodsMetadataProcessing.md

 3.Name of the concentration or death camps where interviewees were deported to

-4.Name of the interviewee
+4.Name of the interviewees

 5.Year when an interview was recorded

-Further metadata provided by the three institutions helped me describe the content of each interview (their summary and title displayed in different sections); metadata is also used to stream the original audio / video recording of each interview from resources existing outside this publication.
-Finally, information about the historical provenance of certain interviews is displayed with the help of metadata provided by the three institutions.
+Metadata is also used to stream the original audio / video recording of each interview from resources existing outside this publication.s

 In this section I describe the different types of metadata information provided by the three institutions; I also give insights into how original metadata was processed and made compatible with each other, a computerized procedure often called metadata harmonization.